mahyarazari/ML_course_projects/CA2_Puzzle_Solver_GA/README.md

-🧩 Genetic Algorithm Puzzle Solver
+# 🧩 Genetic Algorithm Puzzle Solver

-This project implements a Genetic Algorithm (GA)–based method for solving a shuffled image puzzle.
-The main idea is to treat each possible puzzle arrangement as a chromosome and use evolutionary techniques to search for the correct configuration.
+This project implements a Genetic Algorithm (GA)–based approach for solving a shuffled image puzzle.
+Each possible puzzle arrangement is represented as a chromosome, and evolutionary techniques are used to search for the correct configuration.

+---

-🚀 Overview
+## 🚀 Overview

-The pipeline begins by converting an input image into a set of shuffled puzzle pieces.
+The pipeline begins by splitting an input image into a set of shuffled puzzle pieces.
 Each piece has four edges, and the goal is to reconstruct the original image by placing all pieces in their correct positions.

-To guide the GA, the project defines a fitness function based on the edge compatibility between adjacent pieces.
-The better the edges match, the higher the fitness score of the chromosome.
-Over successive generations, the algorithm attempts to improve the population’s overall fitness.
+To guide the GA, the project defines a fitness function based on the edge compatibility between neighboring pieces.
+The better two edges align, the higher the score contributed to the chromosome.
+Over generations, the algorithm attempts to improve the overall fitness of the population.

+---

-🧬 Genetic Algorithm Design
+## 🧬 Genetic Algorithm Workflow

-The evolutionary process follows the standard GA workflow:

-Initial Population
+### 1. Initial Population
-A set of random puzzle arrangements is generated as the initial population.
+Random puzzle configurations are generated to form the first population.

-Fitness Evaluation
+### 2. Fitness Evaluation
-Each chromosome is scored according to the alignment quality of neighboring piece edges.
+Each chromosome is scored using an edge-matching–based fitness function.

-Selection
+### 3. Selection
-The best-performing chromosomes serve as parents for the next generation.
+High-fitness chromosomes are chosen as parents for the next generation.

-Crossover
+### 4. Crossover
-Parent chromosomes are recombined to produce new offspring with mixed characteristics.
+Parents exchange segments to produce new offspring.

-Mutation
+### 5. Mutation
-Random swaps or modifications are applied to introduce diversity and prevent premature convergence.
+Random modifications (e.g., swapping puzzle pieces) introduce diversity into the population.

-Next Generation
+### 6. Next Generation
-A new population is formed, and the cycle repeats.
+A new population is formed, and the evolutionary cycle continues.

-At the end of the process, the algorithm selects the chromosome with the highest fitness score from the final generation as the predicted puzzle solution.
+At the end of the process, the chromosome with the **highest fitness** in the final generation is selected as the predicted solution to the puzzle.

+---

-⚠ Current Challenges
+## ⚠ Current Challenges

-During development, the algorithm frequently became stuck in local minima.
-Even after applying Bayesian Optimization to tune hyperparameters (population size, mutation rate, crossover probability, etc.), the GA often plateaued after only one or two generations.
+During experimentation, the GA frequently became trapped in **local minima**.
+Even after applying **Bayesian Optimization** to tune hyperparameters such as mutation rate, crossover probability, and population size, the model often plateaued after only one or two generations.

-Addressing this issue—either through improved fitness modeling, diversity-preserving operators, or alternative search strategies—is the main direction for future work.

-🔧 Future Improvements

-Planned enhancements include:

-More robust mutation strategies

-Adaptive or self-tuning evolutionary parameters

-Hybrid optimization (GA + simulated annealing / tabu search)

-Improved compatibility metrics for puzzle edges

-Further exploration of Bayesian Optimization and alternative meta-heuristics
+Improving the algorithm’s ability to escape local minima remains an open challenge and a key direction for future development.

+---

+## 📌 Project Status

+This implementation provides a functional GA-based solver but still requires improvements to reliably avoid local minima and achieve consistent puzzle reconstruction.

+---